SirGarhi/garhis-grotto-foundry/docs/character_paths/Qiana.md

 ### Ambusher (Targeting Guidance)
 * On the first round of combat, you can *Sight* a creature with Targeting Guidance as a Free Action as long as you target a creature that has not acted yet.
 * If you target a creature that is surprised, you may make one weapon attack against that creature as a Bonus Action.
-### Without a Trace
+### Guerilla Training
-* If you reduce a creature to 0 hit points on your turn.
-You can use a Free Action at the end of your turn to attempt to hide.
+* While Invisible, you can use a Bonus Action to attempt to Hide.

 ## Tier 4
 ### Improved Lethality (Lethality)